 - Genetics: For some children, genetic changes (mutations) may increase the risk of autism spectrum disorder.
 Still, other genes may affect brain development or the way that brain cells communicate, or they may determine the severity of symptoms.
 Some genetic mutations seem to be inherited, while others occur de novo.

-- Environmental factors: perinatal complications or medication intake during pregnancy, heavy metal poisoning and air pollution might be a trigger for ASD.
+- Environmental factors: perinatal complications or medication intake during pregnancy, heavy metal poisoning and air pollution might be a trigger of ASD.
 Poor attachment and bonding with caregiver also contributes to impairment in the development of social skills.

 What Do Other Disorders Come Under Autism Spectrum Disorder (ASD)?